 19.13 The User shall initiate the transition for all Customers covered under Clause 19.12.
 The Company shall conclude the transition for each Customer by allocating them to the correct site-specific tariff under the CDCM such that a Maximum Import Capacity is required (except for those domestic Customers who opt for an aggregated tariff under paragraph 132D of the CDCM).

 19.14 The Company shall provide contact details to the User relating to agreeing the Maximum Import Capacity.
-The User shall confirm to the Company the contact details of all the Customers impacted by P432, or any other CT Metering Points catered for by MHHS, used in providing the information to the Customer under Clause 19.15.
+The User shall confirm to the Company using those same contact details, the contact details of all the Customers impacted by P432, or any other CT Metering Points catered for by MHHS, used in providing the information to the Customer under Clause 19.15.

 19.15 Prior to each Customer's transition, the User shall (as a minimum) provide the Customer with the following information: